pbjason9/Praesago-TPMS/README.md

-# Praesago-TPMS
+# Praesago-TMPS

-ersion 1.0 — Model Encryption & Packaging
+ersion 1.0 — Model Encryption \& Packaging

-The Praesago Trusted Model Packaging & Signing (TMPS) Toolkit provides a secure, standardized mechanism to package machine learning models for protected distribution.
+The Praesago Trusted Model Packaging \& Signing (TMPS) Toolkit provides a secure, standardized mechanism to package machine learning models for protected distribution.
 Version 1 focuses on one core capability:

 Encrypt a model file using enterprise-grade cryptography and produce a corresponding YAML manifest that records encryption metadata and integrity information.